olliefr/ofr-scratchpad/cloud-brands.md

 * [GitKube] is tool for building and deploying docker images on Kubernetes using `git push`.

   After a simple initial setup, users can simply keep git push-ing their repos to build and deploy docker images to Kubernetes automatically.
 It can be configured to update any k8s deployment with a newly built image using dockerfile present in the repo.

+* [Tidelift] provides curated catalogs of known-good open source components and the capacity to create private catalogs for the enterprise.

 # Configuration Management